Halloween in Boston celebrations start at least a month before the actual event on October 31st.

 75 Chestnut is owned by Thomas Kershaw, who also owns the "real" Cheers (also known as the Bull and Finch) on Beacon Street.

-During the weeks before Halloween, Boston party-goers and power shoppers head across the river to the Garment District in Cambridge for budget costume choices.
+During the weeks before Halloween, Boston party-goers and power shoppers head across the river to the Garment District (200 Broadway at Portland Street intersection; Central Square T station) in Cambridge for budget costume choices.
 In addition to this funky secondhand clothing store's usual vast array of recycled costumes, retro fashions, and vintage gems, you'll find a great assortment of wigs, swords, masks, body paint, and other Halloween gear in the month or so before Boston's favorite holiday.
 Cheap prices - so you'll still have plenty of $$s left for buying candy.

-My best insider tip for the Garment District: Go early to beat the crowds and get the best selection!
+My best insider tip for the Garment District: Go early to beat the crowds and get the best selection.
+Open daily; call 617-867-5230 for hours.

-Dorothy's surely qualifies as the biggest costume shop in Boston, if you measure by the huge quantity of costumes and accessories cramming every aisle, floor to ceiling.
+Dorothy's (190 Massachusetts Ave, near Huntington Ave) surely qualifies as the biggest costume shop in Boston, if you measure by the huge quantity of costumes and accessories cramming every aisle, floor to ceiling.

 In the weeks before Halloween, Boston shoppers line up for the chance to survey the offerings in this Fenway specialty shop on the edge of Back Bay between Berklee College of Music and the Christian Science Mother Church, and almost next to Bodega, one of Boston's famous "insider" shopping secrets.